kjellhar/pres/ntnu-24/md/04-law-enforcement-context.md

 # The law enforcement context

 ---
-## Do the police hack hardware?
+## Do the police really hack hardware?
 Yes!

->In fact it is done much more than most people think, and in more countries.
+> In fact it is done much more than most people think, and in more countries.

 ---
 ## Why?